Mixed (Ar)rivals: Unravelling inter-migrant group relations

 Main Objective

-The main objective of the MixedRivals project is to unravel inter-migrant group relations and to answer when they may turn rival and violent or rather solidary.
-The aim is to understand and examine the following three main research questions:
+The main objective of the project is to unravel inter-migrant group relations and to answer when they may turn rival or rather solidary.

 • When and how do different (forced) migrant groups become potential rivals?